-Uncertainties Level of Potential effects uncertainty H/M/L Growth М We may not be able to provide infrastructure for growth at the appropriate time and location.
+UNCERTAINTIES LEVEL OF UNCERTAINTY H/M/L POTENTIAL EFFECTS GROWTH М We may not be able to provide infrastructure for growth at the appropriate time and location.
 Council will ensure that we keep monitoring growth and adjust timing of projects accordingly.
-Decline We may experience population decline in some areas.
-This L may cause surplus infrastructure capacity, resulting in affordability issues.
+DECLINE L We may experience population decline in some areas.
+This may cause surplus infrastructure capacity, resulting in affordability issues.
 We will keep monitoring and adjust the timing of projects and assess whether the projects are needed at all.
-Demographic change Demographic changes could result in a change in the demand L for the types of infrastructure that we provide and we may not have programmed or allocated funding for this.
+DEMOGRAPHIC CHANGE L Demographic changes could result in a change in the demand for the types of infrastructure that we provide and we may not have programmed or allocated funding for this.
 This may mean that infrastructure will not be provided when required.
 We need to ensure that we understand the demands of the community to ensure that we know what infrastructure is needed, when and where the infrastructure is needed and that projects are programmed and that funding is allocated accordingly.
-The timing and intensity of our peak population (as a result in Peak population Μ an influx of visitors) could result in a greater number of people for our current infrastructure to cope with.
+PEAK POPULATION М The timing and intensity of our peak population (as a result in an influx of visitors) could result in a greater number of people for our current infrastructure to cope with.
 In the first three years of this LTP, we will undertake a project to gather information on the timing, quantum and location of peak population and keep monitoring and adjust timing of projects accordingly.
-A change in our resident /non-resident percentages could Non-resident Н change the capacity required in our infrastructure at certain population times of year.
+NON-RESIDENT POPULATION Н A change in our resident /non-resident percentages could change the capacity required in our infrastructure at certain times of year.
 In 2016 42% of our property owners did not reside in the district.
-Surplus housing stock from declining populations in some parts of the district, could be purchased
+Surplus housing stock from declining populations in some parts of the district, could be purchased as holiday homes resulting in a higher non-resident population.
+We need to understand whether this may happen and what the impacts on infrastructure could be.
+CONDITION OF ASSETS М Although we have gained some knowledge of the condition of our underground assets over the past 6 years, we still have further condition assessment work to be done This means that some of our renewals decisions are still planned on when we expect the end of life of the asset to occur, rather than making decisions based on the actual condition of the asset.
+This may compromise levels of service and means that there is an increased risk of an asset failing, resulting in increased replacement costs.
+Once we have complete information on the condition of all our assets we can then accurately forecast the timing of replacement and forecast finances.